thephez/dash-docs/_includes/devdoc/example_transactions.md

 {% autocrossref %}

-In this subsection, we will create a P2SH multisig address, spend satoshis to it, and then spend those satoshis from it to another address.
+In this subsection, we will create a P2SH multisig address, spend duffs to it, and then spend those duffs from it to another address.

 Creating a multisig address is easy.
 Multisig outputs have two